Marius Fransman

-Marius Llewellyn Fransman (born 15 August 1969) is a retired South African politician and teacher.
+Marius Llewellyn Fransman (born 15 August 1969) is a South African politician and teacher.
 He served as Leader of the Opposition in the Western Cape Provincial Parliament from 2014 to 2016, and as Chairperson of the Western Cape African National Congress from 2011 to 2016.
 He served as Deputy Minister of International Relations and Cooperation in the cabinet of Jacob Zuma.
 From 2009 to 2014, he was a Member of the National Assembly.
 Fransman served as a Member of the Western Cape Provincial Parliament from 1999 to 2009, and again from 2014 to 2016.

 Early life and career

 Fransman was born on 15 August 1969 in Blackheath on the Cape Flats.
 He served as head boy of Bishop Lavis Secondary School and matriculated in 1987.
 He played a crucial role in creating awareness while he served as the chairperson of the school's student representative council (SRC).
 He obtained a Bachelor of Arts degree from the University of Western Cape.
 Later on, he achieved a Higher Diploma in Education from the same university.

 After completing his studies at university, he worked as a teacher in the town of Vredendal.
 In that same period, he joined the African National Congress.